j-hoang/php-ajax/README.md

 ![](./docs/screenshot.png)

-# Changes/Additions made to Simple-AJAX
+# Changes/Additions made to Todo-App (PHP-jQuery-AJAX)
 - Fixed bug: When name/description had a single quote when Adding/Editing tasks, it would not be submitted since single quote was not being escaped.
 Made insert/update MySQLi prepared statements in task-add.php and task-edit.php, respectively, to resolve issue.
 - Fixed bug: Clicking tasks listed in Search Results did not do anything.
 Fixed it so that it's now editable upon clicking.
 - Fixed bug: After editing a task, the task form is stuck on editing, therefore making Adding Task unavailable.
 Fixed by resetting the edit flag after submitting the task form.